RoMar19/Building_in_green/README.md

 The Website is developed by a Green Builder enthusiast for other sustainable and green makers enthusiasts.
 The pourpose of this project is to have a showroom (database) of different sustainable and eco-friendly construction in a natural environment.
-To share ideasand find inspiration from others for their next build.
+To share ideas and find inspiration from others for their next build.
 This is a user-friendly application for users trying to be clean and easy to use.
 All images and data used in this project are fictitious.

 ### The main goal of this app is:

 * Host a user-friendly environment which is intuitive by nature.
-* Provide both front end usability and back end functionality to create a full application experience
+* Provide both front end usability and back end functionality to create a full application experience.
 * Spread knowledge of green suitable construction.

 ### The user's goals are: